palasthotel/blockX/public/README.txt

 == Changelog ==

+= 1.4.0 =
+* Optimization: All BlockX blocks are using block.json api

 = 1.3.3 =
 * Feature: Minimum and maximum restriction for number widget
 * UI: Panel and Media widget UI optimization